Version 2.x Changes

 Compilation process

-• Standards are injected into commands and agents based on profile selection
+• Standards are injected based on profile selection and configuration

 What changed from 1.x